TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Embedded.md

 Deliver a full and relevant analysis of the design demonstrating that it should meet the constraints and accomplish the intended function.
 This analysis should be comprehensive and well articulated for persuasiveness.

 Interrupts will be used over polling for user inputs as actions for inputs will only need to take up the thread when the users interacts with a interface.
+The keypad is for buttons to control the lcd and set values.
+A rotary controller will also be used to set values.
+Then fault display signals from the sensors will be on interrupts.
+For less important display and setting of inputs they will be on Interrupts so CPU time is not wasted.

 Reading the sensors temperature sensors will be polled with PID logic as the temperature sensors do not need to be as fast.
 The shut off temperatures for the objects the sensors are measuring can be programed on amplifier the signal directly a fault after the temperature passes a certain threshold.
 The direct wiring of fault signals from the amplifier would speed up a issue disabling the circuit.
 Due to majority of the pins on the microcontroller being used, the termocouples will need to be amplified in different ways.
 There is only 3 ADC, 3 API, and 3 I2C.
 Since the system has 6 interfaces/sensors, they have to be spread across the ways of interfacing.
 The thermocouple that is reading the pipe can have the amplifier setup to fault pass a certain temperature.
 The direct fault signal will speed up the disabling of the system bypassing SPI.
 To set the threshold fault temperature SPI MOSI will be used.
 The IGBT termocouples on the power board will have a similar capability.

 ## References